-There is a popular idea among all Healthcare projects that is always in with a chance to get amazing feedback from potential users.
+There is a popular idea among all healthcare software development projects that is always in with a chance to get amazing feedback from potential users.
 This idea refers to automation of CMS (Medicare and Medicaid) standards and is great because it addresses CMS-related problems at medical facilities.

 I participated in three projects of the kind described above.
 I used to automate MDS 3.0 forms, OASIS forms and care plans.
 These standards should be implemented by facilities that get reimbursed for medical services.
 All of them have something in common.